 Cold frames are a great tool.
 They help produce more food and give longer growing seasons.
 Extending your growing season is a huge priority around a homestead because it buys you extra time.

 As you can imagine, things stay pretty busy.
-So anything that can help provide you a little extra time is a huge benefit.
+Anything that can help provide you a little extra time is a huge benefit.

 12. Warm Socks